The Most Interesting, Unusual and Strange Taxes in the World - from the History of Taxation

-Dear visitors of our website, we offer you a brief overview of the most bizarre taxes which were used in the world practice.
-When some of them look ridiculous and amazing, the other can seriously bewilder you and makes you to think.
+Dear visitors of our website, we offer you a brief overview of the most interesting facts and figures for taxes on real estate, taxes on sales, taxes on property, and income taxes and tax days.
+Some of them look ridiculous and amazing, while the others can seriously bewilder you and make you think a lot.

-Each of us is obliged to pay taxes, as the taxes are the main source of state income.
-State agencies, the armed forces and the public health care system are maintained, and pensions are payable at the expense of funds from the taxpayers.
-That’s why the state fiscal authorities seek to maximize the revenues to the state budget.
+Each of us is obliged to pay taxes, as the taxes are the main source of national income.
+Government agencies, the armed forces, and the public health care system are maintained, and pensions are payable at the expense of funds from the taxpayers.
+That’s why the government tax authorities seek to maximize the revenues to the national budget with additional taxes.

 It is known that the countries of the African region are underdeveloped and the poorest.
 But despite of it, some states practice very strange taxes.
 In particular, citizens of the Republic of Guinea have to pay the tax on the peace.
 Taking into account the fact that no combat operations are conducted in the region, and the armed forces as such does not exist, the inhabitants of the country are paid about 18 Euros annually.
 It should be noted that for the local population, this amount is very significant, since the biggest part of the country lives in poverty

 Austria is known worldwide for its ski resorts.
 Every year, millions of tourists, who prefer the active rest, come into this country.
 Snowboarders and skiers from all over the world rush to the Austrian Alps for extreme relaxation.
 The government of the state, in addition to the medical insurance, had decided to impose the vacationers with the additional tax.
 The so-called tax on the gypsum is an obligatory collection on the ski resorts in Austria.
 Funds received from these fees are aimed at the medical institutions and hospitals.
 In other words, the Austrian government has created a mutual aid fund for skiers